-Usually one day before an event takes place, GUTS finalizes the seating map of the event.
+Usually one day before an event takes place, the ticketeer finalizes the seating map of the event.
 This means that after finalization all seats are locked and assigned to an attendee.

 How does it work?